 After this time, you have another 28 days to complete the purchase.
 This gives you extra time and breathing space to finalise everything.
 This can include securing your long-term finance, such as a mortgage, liaising with your solicitor and arranging the buildings insurance.
 With a total turnaround time of 56 days, this is still a very fast way to purchase a property in Bexleyheath if you decide not to buy via the traditional method of auction.

 Your auction finance

 As mentioned above, you need to pay either a 10% deposit or a 5% reservation fee once the hammer falls.
-These funds need to be readily available on the day in the preferred format of the auction house, such as a bank transfer, debit card or banker’s draft.
+These funds need to be readily available on the day in the preferred format of the auction house.
+For example, a bank transfer, debit card or banker’s draft.

 If you’re using a mortgage to buy the property, you need to have your mortgage in principle ready before you attend the auction.
 Once you’ve won the bid, notify your Welling or Pimlico mortgage broker or lender immediately to proceed with the full mortgage application.
 The lender should previously have been advised that you’re buying at auction so that they’re ready to arrange your mortgage loan quickly.

 To safeguard against unexpected delays, it may be worth considering short-term finance, such as a bridging loan.
 This bridges the gap between paying your deposit and securing your long-term finance.
 With fast access to funds, you have peace of mind that you can complete within the required time frame.
 Just be aware that the flexibility of this loan tends to come with high-interest rates.
 Therefore, be sure to get independent advice from a qualified broker first.
 A bridging loan can be tailored to meet your needs and a broker can ensure you get the best rate available.